 California Education Code (EC) Section 48926 initially required county superintendents, in conjunction with superintendents of the school districts within the county, to develop a plan for providing educational services to all expelled pupils in that county.
 The plan was to be adopted by the governing board of each school district within the county and by the county board of education, and submitted to the State Superintendent of Public Instruction (SSPI) in 1997.
 EC Section 48926 also requires that each county superintendent of schools, in conjunction with district superintendents in the county, submit a triennial update to that plan to the SSPI.

 The plan shall enumerate existing educational alternatives for expelled pupils, identify gaps in educational services to expelled pupils, and strategies for filling those service gaps.
 The plan shall also identify alternative placements for pupils who are expelled and placed in district community day school programs, but who fail to meet the terms and conditions of their rehabilitation plan or who pose a danger to other district pupils, as determined by the governing board.

-After consultation with the Student Programs and Services Steering Committee (SPSSC) of the California County Superintendents Educational Services Association, it was recommended, that starting in 2012, with the support of the SPSSC, the plans also address behavioral intervention approaches used to minimize the number of suspensions and expulsions, including a focus on how such practices relate to the disproportionate number of minority students being suspended or expelled.
+In 2012, the recommended content of the Countywide Plan was amended to address additional, more detailed questions that were raised and supported by the State School Attendance Review Board and the Student Programs and Services Steering Committee of the California County Superintendents Educational Services Association.
+These questions concern behavioral intervention approaches used to minimize the number of suspensions and expulsions, including a focus on how such practices may impact any disproportionate number of minority students being suspended or expelled.

-Please submit both a hard copy and an electronic version of the 2012 countywide plan no later than June 30, 2012.
+Please submit both a hard copy and an electronic version of the 2015 Countywide Plan no later than June 30, 2015.
 Submit the hard copy of the plan to:

 Dan Sackheim, Education Programs Consultant